 - Provided Training for Purchasing Agents The Department of Administration has designed and administered a new Diversity and Inclusion training, which was initially delivered to approximately 700 state employees who make purchases for state agencies and is now an ongoing required class.
-The training is a practical look at ways to include diverse businesses in the State's supply chain.
+The training is a practical look at ways to include target group businesses in the State's supply chain.
 This includes activities that simulate the challenges a small business owner might experience as they try to navigate the State's purchasing processes and compete against larger or incumbent businesses. - Allowed Direct Purchasing from Targeted Businesses - State law now allows for direct purchases of up to a \$25,000 from certified targeted group business.
 This new procurement option is identified as "Equity Select," and has helped promote greater equity and offer a more efficient and streamlined option for purchasers. - Created More Opportunities for Targeted Businesses - When at least three certified, targeted group businesses are available to bid on a contract, state law allows for contract bids to be limited only to certified, targeted group businesses.
-While this opportunity was not previously utilized, renewed efforts around diversity and inclusion have led to 16 contracts being designated exclusively for targeted group businesses since June 2016. - Enhanced Outreach Efforts -The Office of Equity in Procurement was established at the Department of Administration, increasing the number of employees dedicated to working with diverse businesses from less than one full-time employee, to six full-time employees.
+While this opportunity was not previously utilized, renewed efforts around diversity and inclusion have led to 24 contracts being designated exclusively for targeted group businesses since June 2016. - Enhanced Outreach Efforts The Office of Equity in Procurement was established at the Department of Administration, increasing the number of employees dedicated to working with diverse businesses from less than one full-time employee, to six full-time employees.
 This has created the bandwidth needed to get out into the community and connect with small business owners, work with agencies to understand purchasing needs, and create matches between the businesses and agencies.
 Historically, the Department attended five events per year.
 In 2017, they attended or hosted 86 events.
+In 2018, they attended or hosted more than 100 events.

 Thanks to these efforts, Minnesota has seen a significant increase in the number of state contracts going to businesses owned by people from communities of colors, women, and veterans.
+Under Governor Dayton's leadership, the state's diverse spend has increased by 64 percent from 2015 to 2018.